 I roasted the figs with a dash of balsamic and a flurry of thyme leaves.
 Only to the point where they just start to soften but still hold together.
-I toast the sourdough slices lightly before to firm them up and so that the bread carries the ricotta and blue cheese without getting dampened.
+I toast the sourdough slices lightly before firming them up so that the bread carries the ricotta and blue cheese without getting dampened.

 Figs are in the last throes of their season and I’m making the most of them.
 They signal the arrival of Autumn which fills me with delight.

 I added the smooth ricotta to give these tartines some structure and to help carry the intense flavours of the roasted figs and blue cheese.
 It also gives them creaminess.

-Recipe for 1 tartine– make as many as you needPrint
+Recipe for 1 tartine– make as many as you need

 Roast fig tartines with prosciutto, blue cheese & honey

-A drizzle of olive oil
+- A drizzle of olive oil

-A drizzle balsamic
+- A drizzle balsamic

 - A few thyme leaves stripped from the stalk

-1 slice of sourdough, lightly toasted
+- 1 slice of sourdough lightly toasted

-Approx 2 Tbsp smooth ricotta per tartine
+- Approx 2 Tbsp smooth ricotta per tartine

-Approx 15gms of blue cheese (as much as you like)
+- Approx 15gms of blue cheese as much as you like

-A few chopped raw walnuts
+- A few chopped raw walnuts

-1 - 2 sices of prosciutto
+- 1 - 2 sices of prosciutto

-Honey tor drizzle
+- Honey to drizzle

-Preheat the oven to 180C / 350F
+- Preheat the oven to 180C / 350F

-Cut the figs through the top and about halfway down in a crisscross.
+- Cut the figs through the top and about halfway down in a crisscross.
 Drizzle a few drops of olive oil and balsamic into the middle of the figs. Sprinkle over a few thyme leaves and bake in a preheated oven for 10 – 15 minutes (depending on the size, 10 minutes for small figs, and 15 for larger).
 Remove and set aside.

-When the figs are out of the oven, turn on the grill of your oven.
+- When the figs are out of the oven, turn on the grill of your oven.

-Place the cheese-covered slices of toast on a baking tray and when the grill is ready, place under the grill and toast for a few minutes until the blue cheese starts to melt.
+- Place the cheese-covered slices of toast on a baking tray and when the grill is ready, place them under the grill and toast for a few minutes until the blue cheese starts to melt.
 Remove the tray and scatter over a few chopped walnuts.
 Return this to the grill and cook until the walnuts are toasted, and the cheese is bubbly.

-Place one roasted fig on each tartine cutting them in half if they are too big or to evenly distribute.
+- Place one roasted fig on each tartine cutting them in half if they are too big or to evenly distribute.
 Twirl a slice of two of prosciutto onto the toast and next to the figs. Drizzle honey over and serve either warm or at room temperature.